sthalles/sthalles.github.io/_posts/2020-10-12-svd-for-regression.markdown

 ***What would be the best matrix $A^+$ that, when multiplied by $A$, would come as close as possible to identity matrix $I$?***

-The answer to this question solves the problem of finding the best possible solution when there are infinitely many solutions or no solution at all.
+The answer to this question solves the problem of finding the best possible solution when the system of equations has infinitely many solutions or no solution at all.
 Luckily, the answer also lies in the SVD.

 If we know that the SVD always exists (for matrices of any shape), and by combining the columns of $U$, the rows of $V^T$, and the singular values $\sigma$, we can reconstruct the original input matrix nearly perfectly, what happens if we try to invert the SVD?

 Let me spoil it with no further ado.
 It turns out that the best matrix $A^+$ that approximately solves the question $A^+A \approx I$ is the inverse of the SVD.
 In other words, the best approximation for $A^{-1}$ is $SVD^{-1}$.
 Let's follow the math.